 Start by brushing two large mixing bowls with olive oil.

-Using the bowl of your Stand Mixer (fitted with a dough hook), mix together 4 cups of flour and Kosher salt.
+Using the bowl of your Stand Mixer (fitted with a dough hook), mix 4 cups of flour and Kosher salt.
 Slowly drizzle in the *E.V.O.O. until combined with the flour.
-Pour in the yeast mixture, mix on medium speed until soft and elastic, 5 to 7 minutes.
+Pour in the yeast mixture, and mix on medium speed until soft and elastic, 5 to 7 minutes.
 You’ll see the dough start to pull away from the bowl.
 The dough will be sticky.

-Divide the dough in half forming two equal balls.
-Drizzle each with olive oil, toss to coat.
+Divide the dough in half, forming two equal balls.
+Drizzle each with olive oil, and toss to coat.
 Place each one of the dough balls into a large oiled mixing bowl, tightly covered with plastic wrap.
 Allow them to rise in a warm place to rest until both dough balls double in size, 1 1/2 to 2 hours.

-Preheat the oven to 400-degrees F.
+Preheat the oven to 400°F.

 Spray the rimmed baking sheet pans with the non-stick cooking spray.

-Roll the dough into a large thin oval shape then transfer to a prepared sheet pan.
+Roll the dough into a large, thin oval shape, then transfer to a prepared sheet pan.
 Drizzle more *E.V.O.O. on top of the dough.
 Repeat this process with the second ball of dough.

 Set in a warm place, cover with plastic wrap, and let rise again for 1 hour.